rohith05196/LQDTG-for-quadrocopter-formation-flying/README.md

 # LQDTG
+x
-**LQDTG stands for Linear Quadratic Discrete time Games for Quadro copter formation flying.**
+##LQDTG stands for Linear Quadratic Discrete time Games for Quadro copter formation flying.**

 The Problem is modeled as a game where each vertices of the communication graph represents an agent/player which minimizes its individual finite horizon-cost function in turn reaching the Nash